deniscerri/ytdlnis/README.md

 - Split item into separate files depending on its chapters
 - Select different download formats
 - Bottom card right from the share menu, no need to open the app
-	- You can create a txt file and fill it with links/playlists/search queries separate by a new line and the app will process them
+	- You can create a txt file and fill it with links/playlists/search queries separated by a new line and the app will process them
 - Search or insert a link from the app
 	- You can stack searches so you can process them at the same time
 - Log downloads in case of problems